afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup5/Setup5_en.md

 - The GX16 connector may be replaced by any other kind.
 The GX16 features a knot that prevents accidental unplug.
 The 5 pins flavor allows to build a fully capable USB port, not just a charging/power port, if you want.
 - Recommended male 90-degrees bended pin headers.
-- You may choose another perfboard as long as it fits 17x6 holes.
+- You may choose another perfboard as long as it features 17x6 holes.
 A single-sided board is all right.
+- There are several flavors of the T-QT DevKit board.
+Choose the **"PRO"** flavor, since it features a built-in powerboost module, unless you don't need the battery.
+- The T-QT DevKit board is sold with some wires included for the (optional) battery.
+- You may substitute the clutch paddles (and their roller levers) with two push buttons or two lever switches.

 ## Pin-out plan for the T-QT DevKit board